-If a beacon manufacturer wishes to make changes to the type of battery after the beacon has been Cospas-Sarsat type approved, the change notice form in Annex H shall be completed and submitted to the Secretariat, together with factory test data confirming that the substitute battery is at least technically equivalent to that used when the beacon was type approved, and a summary of the required test results provided as per Table F.1.
+If a beacon manufacturer wishes to make changes to the type of battery after the beacon has been Cospas-Sarsat type approved, the change notice form in Annex H shall be completed and submitted to the Secretariat, together with test data, as per section 4.7, confirming that the substitute battery is at least technically equivalent to that used when the beacon was type approved.
+The beacon manufacturer shall submit technical information per Section 5, items "a" (part G.1 only), "c", "d", "e" (item 'vii' only), "g", "k", "m" and "r".